 Simply put, any product or process will be deemed to be an invention if it is novel, non-obvious, involves an inventive step and has industrial application.
-An invention should be novel, this means that such invention should not have existed previously.
+An invention should be novel, this means that such an invention should not have existed previously.

 Particularly, there should exist an inventive step.
 This means that the invention should add to the existing body of technology and science.
-Lastly, it should have industrial application i.e., it should have some commercial value.
+Lastly, it should have an industrial application i.e., it should have some commercial value.
 Therefore, inventions which do not have any industrial application are termed as utility models.
 However, utility models are not protected in India.

-Apart from this, the Patent Law in India also lists out certain inventions which not qualify to be termed as an ‘invention’ under the Patents Act i.e. they will not qualify for an Indian patent protection.
+Apart from this, the Patent Law in India also lists out certain inventions which not qualify to be termed as an ‘invention’ under the Patents Act i.e. they will not qualify for Indian patent protection.
 The list is enumerated in Section 3 of the Act.